 scheme, but the initial response was that Highways do not want to make any changes that will impede traffic flow.

-We now also have a standard letter that you can send to Cheshire East Council -
+a Standard Letter that you can send/hand in to Cheshire East Council - available to download here.

 Meanwhile all those who sent

 letters to Cheshire East Council in support of the petition have received a response indicating that consideration is being given